What is the Art Action Academy?

-Building upon the success of the School for Creative Activism, in which community organizers are trained in cultural tactics and creative strategies, the Art Action Academy flips this model on its head, reorienting the workshops toward artists.
-Instead of training grassroots change-makers to become more creative, the AAA train socially engaged artists to become more effective change-makers.
+Building upon the success of our other trainings like the School for Creative Activism, in which community organizers are trained in cultural tactics and creative strategies, the Art Action Academy flips this model on its head, reorienting the workshops toward artists.
+Instead of training grassroots change-makers to become more creative, the Arts Action Academy trains socially engaged artists to become more effective change-makers.

-Since beginning in 2012, working with art students in a New York City Public School, the AAA has gone on to train MFA students at Portland State University’s famed Art and Social Practice program, local artists at the Queens Museum in New York, dissident artists in Russia, activists artists organizing around sex work in Ireland and South Africa, and artists combating corruption across West Africa.
+Since beginning in 2012, working with art students in a New York City Public School, the Arts Action Academy has gone on to train MFA students at Portland State University’s famed Art and Social Practice program, local artists at the Queens Museum in New York, dissident artists in Russia, activists artists organizing around sex work in Ireland and South Africa, and artists combating corruption across West Africa.

 We approach the goal of political efficacy from the artists’ perspective and though a curriculum designed around their specific needs and goals.
 The curriculum of the Art Action Academy incorporates a range of formats, from lectures by the directors, to exercises undertake by the participants singularly and in small groups, to a final “exam” engaging the entire group.